walkerhughes/portfolio/lorenz_equations.md

 The Lyapunov exponent of a dynamical system is one measure of how chaotic a system is.
-While there are more conditions for a system to be considered chaotic, one of the primary indicators of a chaotic system is extreme sensitivity to initial conditions.
+While there are more conditions for a system to be considered chaotic, one of the primary indicators of a chaos is extreme sensitivity to initial conditions.
 Strictly speaking, this is saying that a chaotic system is poorly conditioned.
 In a chaotic system, the sensitivity to changes in initial conditions depends expoentially on the time the system is allowed to evolve.
-If δ(t) represents the dierence between two solution curves, when δ(t) is small, the following approximation holds
+If δ(t) represents the diverence between two solution curves, when δ(t) is small, the following approximation holds

 <p><span class="math display">\[||\delta(t)|| ∼ ||\delta(0)|| e^{\lambda t}\]</span></p>

 where lambda is a constant called the Lyapunov exponent.
-In other words, the log of delta t is approximately linear as a function of time, with slope lambda, so we can estimate this through linear regression.
+In other words, the log of δ(t) is approximately linear as a function of time, with slope lambda, so we can estimate this through linear regression.
 A positive Lyapunov exponent indicates chaos is present in the system.

 ```python
 # init solution to find point in attractor